Hussein Samir/SIPA; Dave J. Hogan/Getty Images

 She added, "He did not bulls--t us.
 You try to give kids the best childhood possible.
 But you also have to prepare them for the shitty world."

-All of which has also made the duo particularly protective of their brother Blanket, who at 15 understandably remains the least visible member of the Michael Jackson branch of the family tree, a new photo Paris just posted on Instagram being the first sanctioned pic we've seen of him in several years.
+All of which has also made the duo particularly protective of their littlest brother, who has remained the least visible member of the Michael Jackson branch of the family tree.
+When Paris posted a photo of herself with both brothers around Christmas in 2017, it was the first sanctioned pic the public had seen of Bigi in several years.

 Blanket, who sat in the front row with his siblings and grandparents, clutched a program and a Michael Jackson doll.

-In addition to Katherine (she and husband Joe Jackson remain married but have lived separately for years) there was a slew of aunts, uncles and cousins who rallied around them, but Prince, Paris and Blanket all had their own challenges adjusting to their new world without their dad, who'd been their constant companion.
+In addition to Katherine (she and husband Joe Jackson remained married but had lived separately for years before he died in 2018) there was a slew of aunts, uncles and cousins who rallied around them, but Prince, Paris and Blanket all had their own challenges adjusting to their new world without their dad, who had been their constant companion.

-They had been home-schooled when they lived with their father at his Neverland Ranch and at the Jackson family's sprawling Encino, Calif., compound, designated "the Hayvenhurst House," but they were enrolled in private school after his death.
+They had been home-schooled when they lived with their father at his Neverland Ranch and at the sprawling family compound in Encino, designated "the Hayvenhurst House," but they were enrolled in private school after his death.

 "The children are doing so well,'' aunt La Toya Jackson told The Daily Beast in 2011.
 "Michael put masks on them to protect them and to keep them safe from anyone who wanted to hurt him.
 He's gone now.
 The first thing my mother did was say to them, 'Today we're unmasking you.
 Today the masks come off.'"